privacyguides/privacyguides.org/docs/metadata-removal-tools.en.md

     Metapho is a simple and clean viewer for photo metadata such as date, file name, size, camera model, shutter speed, and location.

-    Metapho is closed source, however we recommend it due to the few choices there are for iOS.
+    Metapho is closed-source, however we recommend it due to the few choices there are for iOS.

     [:octicons-home-16: Homepage](https://zininworks.com/metapho){ .md-button .md-button--primary }
     [:octicons-eye-16:](https://zininworks.com/privacy/){ .card-link title="Privacy Policy" }